You are hereHome / Wallingford Public Library's blog

 Wallingford Public Library's blog

-The Library will be closed on Monday, May 25th in observance of Memorial Day.
-Regular hours resume Tuesday, May 26th.
+The Library will be closed on Monday, October 13 in observance of Columbus Day.
+Regular hours resume on Tuesday, October 14.

 Civilian Conservation Corps (CCC) began on March 31, 1933 under President Roosevelt's "New Deal" to relieve the poverty and unemployment of the Depression.
 Join us on Thursday, October 23rd at 2:00 p.m. in the Community Room for a presentation by historian Marty Podskoch, author of Adirondack Fire Towers: Their History & Lore (Southern & Northern Districts), and Adirondack Stories: Historical Sketches, and learn about the Connecticut CCC camps and the Connecticut men who lived and worked in them.
 Please register in person, by phone at (203)265-6754, or online.